DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/dependency.md

 download the framework from Microsoft website and install it manually.

 1. Visit Microsoft document page：[Latest downloads for the Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads)
-2. Click on `Dwonload the latest x64 stable installer` to download the offline installer
+2. Click on `Download the latest x64 stable installer` to download the offline installer
 3. Run Windows App Runtime installer you just downloaded, and then install Snap Hutao